| | | | |

-The warmth and beauty of the Spring has finally arrived.
-To celebrate I made a beautiful speckled Easter Gingerbread House.
+The warmth and beauty of Spring have finally arrived.
+To celebrate, I made a beautiful speckled Easter Gingerbread House.

 How to make Easter Gingerbread House